Feyerabend/bb/workbook/projects/ch01/README.md

 and limitations of each approach.
 Code examples are provided to help you get started with practical applications.

-You can further delve into how numbers are represented in various formats, such as binary, octal, and hexadecimal, each of which plays a unique role in computing.
-Additionally, explore more such as performing calculations with imaginary (and complex) numbers and understanding their applications.
+You can further delve into how numbers are represented in other ways and calculation such as arbitrary-precision arithmetic.
+Additionally, explore performing calculations with imaginary (and complex) numbers and understand their applications.
 You can even examine unconventional representations—like calculating with Roman numerals—to illustrate the diversity of numerical systems and the implications for computation.

 See more of suggested [projects](./FLOATING.md) on floating-point to get started.
 Some initial help has been added: